All our prices and packages can be found here on our About Page.

 You can book any of our training sessions by clicking on the “Enquire Now” button under each service description, or by reaching out to us via our Contact Us page.

-Yes this would come under our training add on.
+Yes this would come under our add on training sessions.
 This is a fantastic way to add some variety and dynamism to your dog’s stay.
 Whether your focus is on improving specific skills or simply providing extra fun, our training days are tailored to your dog’s needs.
 Anything from

-Our 4-6 Week Behavioural Modification Program is specifically designed to handle more challenging behavioral issues.
+Our Board and Train Programs are specifically designed to handle more challenging behavioural issues.
 Our team of experienced trainers will work closely with your dog to identify and address these issues.

 Yes, a major part of our program includes a handover session where we ensure that you understand how to reinforce the training your dog received.
 Our aim is not just to train your dog but also to help you become a more effective communicator with your pet.
 We’ll equip you with the skills and knowledge necessary to maintain the training at home.
 Furthermore, we offer ongoing support after the training program to assist with any challenges you may encounter

-After completion of the training, you’ll receive a comprehensive handover session, ongoing phone, and email support, plus free access to two Board and Train group classes.
+After completion of the training, you’ll receive a comprehensive handover session, ongoing phone, and email support, plus clients get free access to x2 sat classes after 2 or more weeks Board and Train

 We focus on consistency and repetition in varied environments to ensure that your dog fully understands and can respond to commands reliably, even in distracting situations.